idgregga7100/LMM_for_large_GWAS/README.md

 ```
 ## Running Test Scripts with Test Data

 The directory `test` includes generalized scripts and small data files to test functionality.
-All scripts should be run from within the `test` directory.
+All test scripts should be run from within the `test` directory.

 ### PLINK2 (baseline)

 ### BOLT-LMM

-BOLT requires that categorical phenotypes are coded control=0 and case=1, but otherwise script can be used for categorical or continuous phenotypes with no adjustment needed.
+The test script can be used for either categorical or continuous phenotypes with no adjustment needed.
+BOLT requires that phenotype files have a header row with the first two columns labeled FID and IID, and that categorical phenotypes are coded control=0 and case=1.

 Command to run with provided test data using nohup:
 ```